lee-chaeeun/anom_app/README.md

-# Containerized Anomaly Detection on Time Series Visualized on Web Server
+# Containerized Web Server for Visualizing Anomaly Detection of Time Series Data from CPS Systems

 ## Abstract
-The goal of this repository is to visualize results of anomaly detection algorithms on multivariate time-series  discussed in the paper on a REST API in real-time.
-The REST API is a flask web server and is deployed in a docker container for ease of use.
+The goal of this repository is to visualize results of anomaly detection algorithms on multivariate time-series from cyber-physical systems on a web server application in real-time.
+The application has a python-flask web server and is deployed in a docker container for ease of use.
 The anomaly detection application will be referred to in the following as "AnomDApp."

 ***Repository is still in production***